vannguyennd/dam2p/README.md

 ## Folders and files

 The folder named “datasets” consists of all of the necessary files containing the source domain (FFmpeg) and target domain (LibPNG) data.
-The file named “DAM2P.py” is the source code of our proposed DAM2P method used for the training and evaluating processes.
+The source code for our proposed DAM2P method is contained in two files: "DAM2P.py" and "DAM2P_v2.py".
+Both files are utilized for training and evaluating processes.
+You can choose either "DAM2P.py" or "DAM2P_v2.py" for your purposes.
 The file named “utils.py” is a collection of supported Python functions used in the training and evaluating processes of the model.

 ## The model configuration